 any distribution of charge with spherical symmetry has the

 same expression as the field which would be produced if

-the entire electrical charge was concentrated at the origin.
+the entire charge was concentrated at the center.

-This property of inverse square laws was first discovered with elementary methods
+This property of inverse square laws was first discovered by

 field outside an homogeneous spherical shell (incidentally,